mahesh-panchal/github-sandbox/README.md

 # Github Sandbox

-A place to play around testing things with Git and Github.
+A repository to play around testing things with Git and Github.